 If you have been arrested for drunk driving or driving under the influence, then you are facing a serious life-altering event and you need to make some important decisions about your case immediately!

-Make partnering with us your first decision.
+Make partnering with our DUI lawyers in Gainesville your first decision.

 Meldon Law CARES.
 We offer compassion, accountability, reliability, excellence, and success.
 To learn more about protecting your future and freedom, call (352) 373-8000.